 A number of self-care techniques may help relieve symptoms of GORD caused by a hiatus hernia.
 These include:

-- Eat smaller, more frequent meals, rather than three large meals a day.
+- eating smaller, more frequent meals rather than three large meals a day

-- Avoid lying down (including going to bed) for at least three hours after eating or drinking.
+- avoiding lying down (including going to bed) for at least three hours after eating or drinking

-- Try to avoid alcohol, caffeine, chocolate, tomatoes, fatty foods, spicy foods and acidic food or drinks (such as citrus fruit juice) if they make your symptoms worse.
+- avoiding alcohol, caffeine, chocolate, tomatoes, fatty foods, spicy foods and acidic food or drinks (such as citrus fruit juice) if they make your symptoms worse

-- Avoid bending over or stooping, especially after eating or drinking.
+- avoiding bending over or stooping, especially after eating or drinking

-- Raise the head of your bed by around 20cm (8 inches) by placing a piece of wood, or blocks under it.
-Do not use extra pillows because this may increase pressure on your abdomen.
+- raising the head of your bed by around 20cm (8 inches) by placing a piece of wood or blocks under it – do not use extra pillows because this may increase pressure on your abdomen

 If you are overweight, losing weight may help reduce the severity and frequency of your symptoms.